holochain/docs-pages/src/pages/get-building/install-advanced.md

 $ nix flake lock --update-input holochain
 ```

-_Note that if your directory is a git repository it is recommended to `git commit flake.lock` to ensure consistency between the development environment and your app's source code._
+_Note that if your directory is a Git repository it is recommended to `git commit flake.lock` to ensure consistency between the development environment and your app's source code._

 ### Holonix inspection commands